usercontentgithub/NBT-Dupe-Checker/README.md

 ### NBT Dupe Checker Download:

-A side mod of Skytils/Sbe, A amazing Dupe Checker.
+A side mod of Skytils/Sbe, A amazing Dupe Checker. although SBE and Skyitls are better in different aspects, NBT is better overall for dupe checking, as skytils and SBE's api lacks in quality.

 This side mod can be downloaded [HERE](https://cdn.discordapp.com/attachments/956352634116247604/963501354066771988/NBTitemData-2.6.4.jar)